Glossary

 Cape Horn: n., the southernmost point of the South American continent

-Capstan: n., a revolving cylinder wound with rope or cable and used for hoisting
+Capstan: n., a vertical revolving spool used for hoisting heavy loads

 Carline: n., ceiling beam